-- 1. All students who are ill, have fever, or injured are requested to call the coordinator or instructor and should not report to class or clinical areas.
-Students will be allowed to make up lost time. - 2.
-All injuries sustained while in the clinical, education, or ambulance will be reported to the coordinator and/or checked by the E.R. doctor on duty.
-Students are responsible for all cost incurred. - 3.
+1. All students who are ill, have fever, or injured are requested to call the coordinator or instructor and should not report to class or clinical areas.
+It is the student's responsibility to work with the instructor to make up clinical time and class work.

+- 2. All injuries sustained while in the clinical, education, or ambulance will be reported to the clinical instructor and Program Director and/or checked by the E.R. doctor on duty. - 3.
 Students will adhere to all safety policies/procedures of hospital or ambulance entities.